 What’s cool about this inquiry from my perspective, is that this client asked me to search diamonds with very good cut.

 I wrote a blog post awhile back on K-color diamond engagement rings, which might answer any additional questions you might have.
-Let me know if I can help you further.
+Our free Diamond Concierge Service can help you find the best looking options.